-WHSmith has three main types of suppliers.
-Around 250 suppliers provide our own-brand products - principally stationery and technology accessories.
-The vast majority of suppliers for our own-brand goods are based in China, but we also source a small number of products from factories in India, Indonesia, Malaysia, South Korea, Taiwan, Turkey and Vietnam.
+We work with over 200 suppliers who provide our own-brand products - principally stationery and technology accessories.
+The vast majority of suppliers for our own-brand goods are based in China, and we also source a small number of products from factories in India, Indonesia, Philippines, South Korea, Taiwan, Turkey and Vietnam.
 Chilled food is sourced locally within our countries of operation.
 We have the strongest relationships, and most influence, with our top 20 suppliers by value, where we buy a larger proportion of their supply and tend to have longer-term commercial relationships.
 Outside of this supply base, we tend to be a comparatively small customer, buying relatively limited quantities, often of seasonal products.
 Our ability to influence activity with these suppliers is more limited.